fabiof17/Autograph/README.md

 	blend similar colours with a bilateral filter whilst preserving edges, to remove grain or wrinkles.

+LS_spline_blur :

+	Directional blur along the edges of a shape.

 PXF_bandpass :

 	Extract detail from an image.
 Useful to make plates easier to track.